jet/equinox/DOCUMENTATION.md

 ## `DynamoStoreIndexer`+`Source` vs CosmosDB ChangeFeed + `CosmosStoreSource`

-Taking an example case where you have a single Container in CosmosDB / Table in DynamoDB, and 5 [reactor applications](https://github.com/jet/propulsion/blob/master/DOCUMENTATION.md#context-diagram) that consume events as they are written, we can summarize the differences by looking at the moving parts in involved.
+Taking an example case where you have a single Container in CosmosDB / Table in DynamoDB, and 5 [reactor applications](https://github.com/jet/propulsion/blob/master/DOCUMENTATION.md#context-diagram) that consume events as they are written, we can illustrate the differences by looking at the moving parts in involved.

 With CosmosDB's ChangeFeed and `Propulsion.CosmosStoreSource`:
-- an `-aux` Container that maintains 5 sets of checkpoints and leases (a document per physical partition within the container)
+- an `-aux` Container that maintains 5 sets of checkpoints and leases (a document per physical partition within the container).
 - a polling loop that reads every document from the (single) Events Container (there is an individual loop per physical partition).
-  NOTE the leasing mechanism an the fact that processing is split by physical partition also means one can distribute processing activity across multiple readers
+  NOTE the leasing mechanism and the fact that processing is split by physical partition also means one can distribute processing activity across multiple processing nodes.
 - because the CosmosDB ChangeFeed read APIs don't provide for filtering etc, every document that's updated triggers 5 sets of reads of the entire document (even if you only appended one event or only updated an unfold).
   This implies you need to be particularly careful about limiting how many readers you have and/or how large documents/Items in the store get.